2001 Atlantic hurricane season: Tropical Storm Lorenzo

-An upper-level tropospheric trough persisted in the eastern Atlantic Ocean, developing a circulation by October 26 which quickly organized.
+An upper-level tropospheric trough persisted in the eastern Atlantic, developing a circulation by October 26 which quickly organized.
 On October 27, it developed into Tropical Depression Fourteen about 865 mi south-southwest of the western Azores.
-Moving westward, the depression was forecast to attain winds of at least 60 mph, although it failed to reach that intensity.
-Banding features developed over the storm, and on October 30 it was upgraded to Tropical Storm Lorenzo.
+Moving westward, the depression was forecast to attain winds of at least 60 mph (95 km/h), although it failed to reach that intensity.
+Banding features developed over the storm, and on October 30, it was upgraded to Tropical Storm Lorenzo.
+At that time, the cyclone peaked with winds of 40 mph (65 km/h) and a minimum pressure of 1007 mbar.
 By early on October 31, convection had begun to separate from the circulation, and later in the day Lorenzo became extratropical.
 The remnants of Lorenzo merged with a frontal system about 690 mi west of the Azores.